Enumerative Coding for Line Polar Grassmannians with applications to codes: Introduction

-Our algorithms will be applied to polar Grassmann codes of orthogonal and symplectic type.
-Such codes have been introduced in~\cite{IL13} and in~\cite{IL15} as linear codes arising from the Pl\"ucker embedding of polar Grassmannians of orthogonal or symplectic type respectively.
-In both cases, some bounds on the minimum distance have been obtained.
-In particular, in the case $k=2$ and $q$ odd, the minimum distance of a line orthogonal Grassman code has been proved in~\cite{ILP14} to be $q^{4n-5}-q^{3n-4}$, while the minimum distance of a line symplectic Grassman code is $q^{4n-5}-q^{2n-3}$ (see~\cite{IL15}).
+Our algorithms will then be applied to polar Grassmann codes of either orthogonal or symplectic type.
+These codes have been introduced respectively in~\cite{IL13} and in~\cite{IL15} as linear codes arising from the Pl\"ucker embedding of polar Grassmannians of orthogonal or symplectic type.
+Some bounds on their minimum distance have been obtained: it has been proved in~\cite{ILP14} for $q$ odd and in~\cite{IL16} for $q$ even that if $k=2$ then the minimum distance of a line orthogonal Grassman code is $q^{4n-5}-q^{3n-4}$; the minimum distance of a line symplectic Grassman code is $q^{4n-5}-q^{2n-3}$ (see~\cite{IL15}).

-In Section~\ref{Notation} we shall set the notation and in Section~\ref{PGC} introduce polar Grassmann codes.
-The organization of the paper and the Main results are outlined in Section~\ref{organization}.
+We shall set the notation in Section~\ref{Notation} and recall some notions about polar Grassmann codes in Section~\ref{PGC}.
+The organization of the paper and the main results are outlined in Section~\ref{organization}.